brurmonmemment/ofox_android_device_motorola_genevn/README.md

-OrangeFox Recovery Project for genevn
+OrangeFox Recovery Project for genevn (UNOFFICIAL)
 =========================================

 - **This is currently only being tested on a PVT1 reversion of genevn.
 Please report any bugs found with your own Moto G Stylus here.
 Thank you.**